1nfys/chestprofile/README.md

 - import and export via clipboard or json file, with a built-in file dialog
 - layout builder opens directly from the menu
 - hotkeys for transferring items and toggling the panel
-- slot locking. hold alt and click a chest or inventory slot - the slot gets locked with a purple outline and is skipped during transfers. click again to unlock
+- slot locking. hold alt and click inventory slot - the slot gets locked with a purple outline and is skipped during transfers. click again to unlock
 - interface in russian and english
 - fabric and neoforge